numpy/numpy/doc/neps/nep-0050-scalar-promotion.rst

 There are several design axes where different choices are possible.
 The below sections outline these.

-Use strongly typed scalars or a mix of both
+Use strongly-typed scalars or a mix of both
 -------------------------------------------

 The simplest solution to the value-based promotion/casting issue would be to use